Goodbody Hall 325

 Offers advising for:

 Carolyn Lipson-Walker received her Ph.D. in Folklore and American Studies from Indiana University.
 As a Rockefeller Foundation Fellow, she completed her dissertation "Shalom Y'all’: The Folklore and Culture of Southern Jews," and has written a number of articles about southern Jewish culture and traditions.
 She has taught courses on Jewish folklore and American Jewish culture at IU.
 She received her M.A. in American Civilization from The George Washington University and her undergraduate degree from Tulane University.

 Away from Indiana University, Carolyn often serves as chazanit (cantor) at Congregation Beth Shalom.
 She is vice president for the board of the Jewish Theatre of Bloomington.
 She has served on the selection committee for the National Jewish Book Award anthologies category.
 She has headed the Bloomington United Jewish Communities campaign and served on the board of the Monroe County Community School Corporation Foundation where she helped to create the Thank-A-Teacher program.
-She has also served as co-president of Bloomington Hadassah and as vice president of Congregation Beth Shalom.
+She has also served as co-president of Bloomington Hadassah and as vice president of Congregation Beth Shalom, and has returned to the synagogue board as secretary.
 Before coming to Indiana University's Jewish Studies Program, she served as administrator of Congregation Beth Shalom for seven years.